robotwist/django-crud-app-lab/README.md

-# Artifact Archive
+# Monolith: Artifact Archive

 ## Purpose & Vision

-Artifact Archive is a dedicated platform for collectors, enthusiasts, and preservationists of analog artifacts in our increasingly digital world.
+Monolith: Artifact Archive is a dedicated platform for collectors, enthusiasts, and preservationists of analog artifacts in our increasingly digital world.
 The application serves as a digital repository and community space for documenting, preserving, and celebrating the cultural and historical significance of physical objects from the pre-digital era.

 ### Our Philosophy

-In an age of rapid digitization and virtual experiences, Artifact Archive stands firmly on the belief that physical artifacts hold unique value that transcends their digital representations.
+In an age of rapid digitization and virtual experiences, Monolith: Artifact Archive stands firmly on the belief that physical artifacts hold unique value that transcends their digital representations.
 We believe that:

 1. **Tangible objects connect us to our history** in ways that digital experiences cannot replicate
 2. **The analog world deserves preservation and documentation** as a vital part of human cultural heritage